PNNL-CompBio/NEATO/app/www/about_neato.md

 FEA provides additional insight into proteomic studies by identifying cellular pathways and functions most affected by a subset of proteins that are altered in a structure experiment or specific environmental study.
-In NEATO, the [LeapR](https://github.com/PNNL-CompBio/leapR) package is used to perform the functionalenrichment, using the "enrichment_in_sets" method.
+In NEATO, the [LeapR](https://github.com/PNNL-CompBio/leapR) package is used to perform the functional enrichment, using the "enrichment_in_sets" method.
+The enrichment databases used for the app are found on the [enrichR website](https://maayanlab.cloud/Enrichr/#libraries)

 PPI networks help visualize the results of FEA by using information from experiments that detect how proteins signal activity to one another.
 This helps researchers